-- Exemptions should be removed with all consumer transactions covered by the legislation and providing a level of remedy for the consumer; - no parallel economy should operate in competition undermining innovative thought within traditional and fixed regulatory environments, and the Australian Consumer Law should encompass not only new business models such as peer-to-peer structures, but also Governments, Charities, Not-for-Profits and the like.
-A competitive market should be encouraged to operate in all cases, providing benefit to consumers, and should not be thwarted by exemptions and multiregulatory applications in competition to genuine industry businesses; - it is important that the Australian Consumer Law Review is conducted not in isolation but with regard to other pieces of regulation and legislation; - the stimulation of effective competition should be a stand alone operational objective;
+- Exemptions should be removed with all consumer transactions covered by the legislation and providing a level of remedy for the consumer; - No parallel economy should operate in competition undermining innovative thought within traditional and fixed regulatory environments.
+The Australian Consumer Law should encompass not only new business models such as peer-to-peer structures, but also Governments, Charities, Not-for-Profits and the like.
+A competitive market should be encouraged to operate in all cases, providing benefit to consumers, and this should not be thwarted by exemptions and multiregulatory applications in competition to genuine industry businesses; - The Australian Consumer Law Review must be conducted with regard to other pieces of regulation and legislation, not in isolation; - The stimulation of effective competition should be a standalone operational objective;

-- greater clarification needs to exist around "safe and fit for the purposes for which they were sold" in respect to legally or administratively deficient product which may be both fit and fit for purpose; - greater clarification needs to exist around "accessible and timely redress" particularly surrounding the expectations of the consumer where these do not match the physical or reasonable capability of the service provider; - a more appropriate solution needs to be considered which may not necessarily end up in a State based Court or Tribunal.
+- Greater clarification needs to exist around "safe and fit for the purposes for which they were sold" in respect to legally or administratively deficient product which may be both safe and fit for purpose; - Greater clarification needs to exist around "accessible and timely redress" particularly surrounding the expectations of the consumer where these do not match the physical or reasonable capability of the service provider; - A more appropriate solution needs to be considered which may not necessarily end up in a State based Court or Tribunal.
 This is to manage situations where there is no basis in law or fact for the claim.
-A "triage" system is contemplated and suggested within the Submission; - introduction of a reporting mechanism which pushes out decisions with respect to the Australian Consumer Law from various States to educational advocates and distribution points to industry (eg industry associations); - greater clarification surrounding the definition of 'major' failure; - responsibility for the cost of returning the full product should be bourne by the consumer in all cases except where the size of the failure has been quantified or the supplier agrees; - greater clarification regarding the obligations of party's to the consumer along a supply chain process; - greater clarification (or restrictions) surrounding parallel importation or supply of a product to the Australian market already covered by an exclusive supply agreement; and - streamlining the path to remedy and empowering other Government agencies to assist in consumer matters ahead of (but with consistent application to) the Australian Consumer Law.
+A "triage" system is considered and proposed within this Submission; - Introduction of a reporting mechanism which pushes out decisions with respect to the Australian Consumer Law from various States to educational advocates and distribution points within industry (e.g. industry associations); - Greater clarification surrounding the definition of 'major' failure; - Responsibility for the cost of returning the full product should be covered by the consumer in all cases except where the size of the failure has been quantified or the supplier agrees; - Greater clarification regarding the obligations of party's to the consumer along a supply chain process; - Greater clarification (or restrictions) surrounding parallel importation or supply of a product to the Australian market already covered by an exclusive supply agreement; and - Streamlining the path to remedy and empowering other Government agencies to assist in consumer matters ahead of (but with consistent application to) the Australian Consumer Law.